gvwilson/sensibleadventures/madica-roo/madica-roo.md

 The old turtle was snoring in his battered old rocking chair when they arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves behind him.
-Maddy glowered at Gumption when he pointed at the top shelf they weren't allowed to borrow from yet.
+Maddy glowered at Gumption when he pointed at the top shelf the shaper said they weren't old enough to read yet.
 "Kidding," he mouthed silently.
-Maddy twitched her tail in annoyance and shooed him outside.
+Maddy swished her tail in annoyance and shooed him outside.

 Her heart sank as soon as she stepped through the door.
-Her sister Sindy was sitting there tangling and untangling a piece of string around her fingers.
+Her sister Sindy was sitting on the porch tangling and untangling a piece of string around her fingers.
 "Where did you *go*?" she asked, bouncing to her feet.